City-of-Helsinki/hel-fi-drupal-grants/README.md

 Each kind of test case has base class that are extended to create tests.

-Run tests related to AtvSchema: `vendor/bin/phpunit -c public/core public/modules/custom/grants_metadata`
+Run tests related to AtvSchema: `vendor/bin/phpunit -c public/modules/custom/grants_metadata` It generates coverage report in html format under `public/modules/custom/grants_metadata/html-coverage`.
+Use browser to open `dashboard.html` to see the report.

 ## E2E tests